Rothamsted/knetminer-common/README.md

 or not.
 If that's the case, the script proceeds with an actual build only if there have been github commits since the last build.

-TODO: it's not clear if this already managed by GH Actions or not.
-We'll keep it anyway, cause we want the script to be CI-independent.

 Finally, note that we try to keep our CI scripts as independent as possible from the particular CI framework that is being used.